-The value of technical provisions is determined as the sum of technical provisions calculated as a whole, a best estimate liability, and a risk margin.
-Technical provisions calculated as a whole are the full value of the policyholder unit-linked investment funds, as these are made up of assets which have a reliable observable market value.
+The value of Technical Provisions is determined as the sum of TPs calculated as a whole, a BEL, and a Risk Margin.
+Technical Provisions calculated as a whole, are the full value of the policyholder unit-linked investment funds, as these are made up of assets which have a reliable observable market value.